-In 2005, Larry and Jeanine’s children, David and Julie – along with their spouses, Heather Kuhlken and Fredrik Osterberg – began plans for what would become Pedernales Cellars.
+In 2005, Larry and Jeanine’s children, David and Julie began plans for what would become Pedernales Cellars.
 Grown from the success of Kuhlken Vineyards, they developed the concept for a boutique winery focused on handcrafted, small-lot wines, and working with varietals that thrive in the rugged Texas Hill Country terrain.

-Pedernales Cellars continues to be a family affair, with David as winemaker, Fredrik overseeing logistics as president, and Julie overseeing design and marketing -- while Larry and Jeanine continue to oversee the family vineyards.
-Heather is a freelance photographer, and has contributed many of the photos one sees in the tasting room.
+Pedernales Cellars continues to be a family affair, with David as winemaker and Julie overseeing hospitality, marketing, and design -- while Larry and Jeanine continue to oversee the family vineyards.

 Pedernales Cellars draws its name from geography and history – the Pedernales River runs through the Texas Hill Country, and “pedernales” means flint in Spanish.
 The inspiration came when David found an old flint Indian arrowhead in the vineyard, while Fredrik found part of an Indian flint stone ax on the winery site.
 The serendipity of these two finds connected the vineyard, winery, the region, and its history.

 We not only strive to make the highest quality wines in Texas, but we are equally committed do so in a sustainable way.
 We are proud of what we’ve done to exercise stewardship and realize this vision.